gugarosa/learnergy/.github/ISSUE_TEMPLATE/regular-issue.md

+---
+name: Regular Issue
+about: If your issue is not a bug nor a feature request
+title: "[REG]"
+labels: general
+assignees: ''

+---

 ## Template when making a new issue

 Please, make sure that the following boxes are checked before submitting a new issue.
 There is a small chance that you can solve it by your own or even that it was already addressed by someone.